Exploring Roman Italy

 Nora Archaeological Site

-According to ancient sources, Nora was the first city to have been founded in Sardinia, home to a number of different cultures over the centuries.
-Nuragics, Phoenicians, Punic and Romans followed one another on this small peninsula, which established itself as an important trading centre in the ancient Mediterranean.
+According to ancient sources, Nora was one of the first cities founded in Sardinia.
+Phoenicians, Carthaginians and Romans followed one another on this small peninsula, which established itself as an important trading centre in the ancient Mediterranean.
 Most of the visible structures are from its Roman phase, built between the 1st century BC and the 4th century AD.
 Visitors can explore the remains of the Roman city’s main features, such as the baths, sanctuaries and living quarters, in which splendid mosaics survive, and the theatre, which, given its excellent condition, is still used for concerts in the evenings during summer.

 Pompeii

-The archaeological site of Pompeii is one of the most well-known and much visited sites in the World.
-Pompeii was a Roman city that was largely destroyed and buried under four to six metres of volcanic ash from the eruption of Mount Vesuvius in 79 AD.
+The archaeological site of Pompeii is one of the most well-known and much visited sites in the world.
+Pompeii was a Roman city that was buried under four to six metres of volcanic ash from the eruption of Mount Vesuvius in 79 AD.
 The site has been a tourist destination for about 250 years, and today over 2.5 million people visit each year making this one of the most popular attractions in Italy.
-For conservation reasons, only a fraction of the site is open to the public – but there is still much to see.
+For conservation reasons, only a fraction of the site is open to the public – but there is still much to see of the Roman city, including theatres, the amphitheatre, the forum, bath houses and residences with exquisite wall paintings.

 Roman Amphitheatre, Cagliari